-If there’s one thing every event manager in Vero Beach knows, it’s that Florida weather is anything but predictable.
-Sunshine one minute and sudden thunderstorms the next can make planning an outdoor event feel like a gamble.
-But with the right preparation, you can protect your event, your guests, and your reputation, no matter what the skies have in store.
+If there is one thing every event organizer in Vero Beach learns quickly, it is that Florida weather does not cooperate on schedule.
+Bright sun can turn into a sudden thunderstorm within the hour, which makes planning an outdoor event feel like a gamble.
+But with the right preparation, you can protect your event, your guests, and your reputation no matter what the sky decides to do.
+These steps turn an unpredictable forecast from a threat into a manageable variable.

 The ask used to be optional.
 A client might mention they'd "love" compostable cups or…